August 10, 2020

 16 John answered, saying unto them all, I indeed baptize you with water; but one mightier than I cometh, the latchet of whose shoes I am not worthy to unloose: He shall baptize you with the Holy Ghost and with fire: 17 Whose

 fan [winnowing fork] is in His hand, and He will thoroughly purge His floor, and will gather the wheat into His garner; but the chaff He will burn with fire unquenchable.
 (Luke 3:16-17)

 49 I am come to send fire on the earth; and what will I, if it be already kindled?
 (Luke 12:49)

 But Peter.
 Acts 2:14 quoted at the beginning of this section, starts with “But Peter.”
 Those “buts” are the turn, the twist, the evangelistic voice coming in with the bulldozer, the wrecking ball, the sledge hammer, the axe.
-He had warmed himself with the comfort of the Holy Spirit fire initially, the way the pastoral matriarchy does today; how they use the Holy Spirit to comfort them in a contained manner when and how they choose to.
+He had warmed himself with the comfort of the Holy Spirit fire initially, the way the corrupt religious systems do today; how they use the Holy Spirit to comfort them in a contained manner when and how they choose to.

 54 And Peter followed Him afar off, even into the palace of the high priest: and he sat with the servants, and warmed himself at the fire.
 (Mark 14:54)